Konevski/Microcontroller/Basics/Luis Suarez/Exc5 Pro and cons communication Protocols.md

 ### I2C Advantages
 Users may prefer the I2C protocol for specific applications for two main reasons.

-*1. Simplicity.
+*1. Simplicity*.
 The most apparent difference between I2C and SPI is that I2C works as a 2-wire bus, needing only serial data (SDA) and serial clock (SCK) lines for data transmission and synchronization.
  SPI, on the other hand, requires four wires to control a single slave: SCK, master out slave in (MOSI), master in slave out (MISO), and slave select (SS).